Indian Computing Olympiad: Stages of competition

 Students first attempt the Zonal Informatics Olympiad (ZIO), which is a written paper.
 Most of the questions can be solved with the use of algorithmic techniques, although logic is usually sufficient.
 Alternatively, students can attempt the Zonal Computing Olympiad (ZCO), an online programming contest.
 In 2017, students can attempt both the ZIO and ZCO.

 The second round of competition is the Indian National Olympiad in Informatics (INOI), a programming competition round.
 Students are expected to solve two algorithmic problems in 3 hours in C++.
 Questions in this round are similar to those in the International Olympiad in Informatics.

-Based on results in these competitions, about 30 students are selected for the International Olympiad in Informatics Training Camp, at which students are selected and trained to represent India at the International Olympiad in Informatics.
+Based on the results of these competitions, about 30 students are selected for the International Olympiad in Informatics Training Camp, at which students are selected and trained to represent India at the International Olympiad in Informatics.
 The training camp is usually held at The International School, Bangalore.
 In 2017, the training camp was held at Chennai Mathematical Institute, Chennai.

 Incentives

-The top students in the Indian Computing Olympiad receive several incentives for admissions to undergraduate institutions in both India and abroad.
+The top students in the Indian Computing Olympiad receive several incentives for admission to undergraduate institutions in both India and abroad.
 A list of some of the incentives in India is as follows: